MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/azure/deploy-arm-template.md

 ms.custom: subject-armqs
 ---

-# Quickstart: How to deploy a Linux web app using an ARM template
+# Quickstart: How to deploy a Linux web app using an Resource Manager template

-This tutorial will get you started with [ARM templates](https://docs.microsoft.com/azure/azure-resource-manager/templates/overview) by provisioning Azure virtual machines and deploying a Linux web app with MySQL.
-ARM templates give you a way to save your configuration in code.
-Using an ARM template is an example of infrastructure as code and a good DevOps practice.
+This tutorial will get you started with [Resource Manager templates](https://docs.microsoft.com/azure/azure-resource-manager/templates/overview) by deploying a Linux web app with MySQL.
+Resource Manager templates give you a way to save your configuration in code.
+Using a Resource Manager template is an example of infrastructure as code and a good DevOps practice.

 [!INCLUDE [About Azure Resource Manager](~/../azure-docs/includes/resource-manager-quickstart-introduction.md)]